cbrunet/typo3-cb_newscal/Documentation/User/Index.rst

 .. important::

-   If other *news* plugin are displayed inside the same page, be careful about the *Disable override demand* option.
+   If other *news* plugin are displayed inside the same page, be careful about the *Disable override demand* option of the other plugins.
 If it is unchecked, only news of the selected month will be displayed.
 Be sure to check this option if you want to display all the news, whether they belong to the displayed calendar or not.